leiske/Bookframe/README.md

 # Bookframe

-Bookframe speeds up the development cycle of [bookmarklets](https://wikipedia.org/wiki/Bookmarklet) by providing hot reload, a standard library, and an install page generator.
+Bookframe speeds up the development cycle of [bookmarklets](https://wikipedia.org/wiki/Bookmarklet) by providing hot reload, small helper functions, and an install page generator.

 Built with Bun, Bookframe is a new take on the classic bookmarklet development process.